JetBrains/kotlin-multiplatform-dev-docs/topics/ios-ci-cd-teamcity.md

 ### Connect the repository

-To automate this process, authorize TeamCity to monitor your GitHub repository and trigger new builds on every push.
+To automate this process, connect your GitHub repository to TeamCity so that every push triggers a new build.

 1. After the first deployment pipeline finishes successfully, click **Connect repository** in the IDE.
-2. In the browser, click **Authorize JetBrains** to grant access to your repository.
+   TeamCity opens in the browser and confirms that the repository is authorized.
-3. Select the repository and branch that TeamCity should monitor.
+   It detects your repository and branch automatically and attaches them to the pipeline.
-4. Commit and push the generated pipeline configuration files.
+2. Return to the IDE, then commit and push the generated pipeline configuration files.

-TeamCity can now trigger the pipeline when changes are pushed to the configured branch.
+TeamCity now triggers the pipeline whenever you push changes to the configured branch.

 ### Verify the pipeline